fvlo/twitter-digest-bot/README.md

-# Twitter Summary Bot 🤖🐦
+# Twitter Digest Bot 🤖🐦

-Twitter Summary Bot is a Python script that generates an executive summary of specified users' Twitter activity for the past few days or their most recent tweets.
+Twitter Digest Bot is a Python script that generates an executive summary of specified users' Twitter activity for the past few days or their most recent tweets.
 It uses OpenAI's GPT-3.5-turbo to produce the summaries and emails the results to the specified email address.

 ## Features 🚀